 - The impact of the budget gap the service is managing underlying unfunded pressures (reflected in the overspend at the end of 2015/16).
 The budget was set reflecting commitments (cost of placements) at January 2016, but the pressures from commitments at April compared to actual budget shows a £3.5m underlying pressure - Since setting the budget, improved information gained at year-end on the use of home care packages and waiting lists, has enabled estimates to be improved.
 However, this has meant that forecast expenditure should be increased by £2.9m to reflect that home care commitments are being used more fully than previously and inclusion of expected commitments arising from people that are on waiting lists - A revision in the level of 2016/17 savings that can be delivered has increased the forecast outturn.
 This relates to reablement and review of packages of care, which is set out in section 2.8 of this report. - The 2016/17 financial cost of both the cost of care exercise and the impact to care providers from the national living wage was not included in the adult social care budget when it was set in February.
 Costs totalling £5.155m are included in the 2016/17 forecast.
-This is offset by the use of the corporate business risk reserve which is included within the income forecast for services to users
+This is offset by the use of the corporate business risk reserve which is included within the income forecast for services to users.
+This reduces the actual underlying overspend for purchase of care, most significantly £4m for older people purchase of care and £0.500m for learning disabilities. - There has been a reduction in the commitments for purchase of care in Period 5 (£1.5m).
+The accuracy of the forecast information relies on the timeliness of information being recorded on the Carefirst system, which can be affected by operational capacity.
+This has offset the implications of an error in the initial forecast at the outset of the financial year, which has been identified this month.
+This was caused by the treatment of the cost of care price changes in the estimates and has resulted in the previous forecasts being under estimated by £1.7m

 Hired Transport, forecast overspend £3.037m.
 The savings from transport are taking longer to deliver than originally anticipated.
-The forecast for period 4 includes an adjustment for expected delay in 2016/17 savings.
-A full report providing an update on the Transport savings and project was reported to Committee in July 2016.
+The forecast includes expected delay in 2016/17 savings.
+Reports providing an update on the Transport savings and project were reported to Committee in July 2016 and September 2016.

-4. Early Help and Prevention, forecast underspend (£0.401m)
+4. Early Help and Prevention, forecast underspend (£0.372m)